the Europartrain

 The advisory on board

-The advisory board on the project was comprised of Trevor Davies, director of Copenhagen International Theatre and director Copenhagen 96 Cultural Capital of Europe, Janwillem Schrofer, President at Rijksakademie van Beeldende Kunsten, Amsterdam and Chairman/ Secretary at Prix de Rome, Paolo Bianchi, curator, art critic, journalist and editor for amongst others Kunstforum International, Germany, Heiner Holtappels, Director at Netherlands Media Art Institute and Coen Stork who was Dutch Embassador in Pretoria, Havana and Bucharest.
+The advisory board on the project was comprised of Trevor Davies, director of Copenhagen International Theatre and director Copenhagen 96 Cultural Capital of Europe, Janwillem Schrofer, Director at Rijksakademie van Beeldende Kunsten, Amsterdam and Chairman/ Secretary at Prix de Rome, Paolo Bianchi, curator, art critic, journalist and editor for amongst others Kunstforum International, Germany, Heiner Holtappels, Director at Netherlands Media Art Institute and Coen Stork who was Dutch Embassador in Pretoria, Havana and Bucharest.
 He was the patron of the Europartrain project.